palewire/go-big-with-github-actions/docs/scraper.md

         run: pip install warn-scraper
 ```

-Now that the `warn-scraper` has been installed, we will need to actually run the scraper.
+Now that the `warn-scraper` has been installed, we will need to run the scraper.

-Per warn-scraper [documentation](https://warn-scraper.readthedocs.io/en/latest/usage.html), we know that the function is as simple as `warn-scraper <state>`
+Per warn-scraper [documentation](https://warn-scraper.readthedocs.io/en/latest/usage.html), we know that to scrape, we simply type in `warn-scraper <state>`

-Let's scrape Iowa.
-We can see here that the scraped data will be saved to `./data/` folder.
+Let's scrape Iowa, and add that scraped data into a `./data/` folder.

 ```yaml
       - name: Scrape